raxlab/thies-bin-processor/README.md

 ## Contributions

-For bug reports, requests or other problems please feel free to sumbit an issue.
+For bug reports, requests, or other problems, please feel free to submit an issue.

 ## Contact info